lh3/lh3.github.com/_posts/2020-05-17-fast-high-level-programming-languages.md

 first.
 I think Julia could be a decent replacement of Matlab or R by the language itself.
 If you like the experience of Matlab or R, you may like Julia.
 It has builtin matrix support, 1-based coordinate system, friendly [REPL][repl] and an emphasis on plotting as well.
-Its differential equation solver might be the best across all languages.
+I heard its differential equation solver might be the best across all languages.

 I don't see Julia a good replacement of Python.
 Julia has a long startup time.